VitezslavBurda/archprinciples/README.md

 # Data and Information

 ## D1 – Share before replicate
-> **By** preferring managed access to existing master sources of data through functional services rather than replicating and duplicating an unmanaged amount of copies of the same data within the landscape, **it is ensured that** overall data quality and value increase **so that** data governance is simplified and risks to process / data integrity and likelihood of data mismatches between systems are reduced.
+> **By** preferring managed access to existing master sources of data through functional services rather than replicating and duplicating an unmanaged amount of copies of the same data within the landscape, **it is ensured that** overall data quality and value increases **so that** data governance is simplified and risks to process / data integrity and likelihood of data mismatches between systems are reduced.

 ### Implications
-* Managing data in unified data sources allows to keep the desired data quality and minimize wrong data usage and interpretation
+* Managing data in unified data sources allows the desired data quality to be maintained and minimizes wrong data usage and interpretation
-* Data are exposed as functionally oriented services so other applications does not consume the data for further processing but performing the functions and present the results further
+* Data is exposed as functionally oriented services so other applications do not consume the data for further processing but performing the functions and present the results further
 * Services and their data are cataloged for easier retrieval and reuse.

 |Successful application of the principle​|Unsuccessful application of the principle​|